lsu-ddem/pathways-site/content/4_PhysicalComputing/2_Analog_IO/2_Lesson_2/index.md

 We can wire up a photoresistor like shown in the image below.
 By measuring the analog values with our Arduino's analog pins and the `analogRead()` function we can apply the values coming from this sensor to various other components.
 Just don't forget the 10K resistor.

 ![photocircuit](/images/graphics/photocircuit.png)

+These 2 lead sensors function as a resistor that can change their resistance based on their reaction to an external stimulus.
+For all of the variable resistors shown below you will need an additional fixed resistor in order to function properly.
+Without one the voltage could overload the sensor.
+The exact size of the resistor will vary depending on the component being used.
+Be sure to double check your kit for more details.

 ### Force/Pressure Sensor